14K Views

 What can we do with it (Service worker)?

 With the help of a Service Worker, we can do pretty much everything which we weren’t able to do, previously.
-With help of the service worker, we can completely operate on a browser like caching our content, storing data into IndexedDB and other operations as well.
+With help of the service worker, we can completely operate on a browser.

 We can provide a Web manifest to the user for the application-like experience.
-In this image, we can see the UVdesk icon on the mobile home page
+In this image, we can see the UVdesk icon on the mobile home page.

 With help of it, we can completely browse UVdesk like we are viewing it, in the application.

-Homepage dashboarduvdesk
+Homepage helpdesk

-Ticket list view ticketlistuvdesk
+Ticket list view ticket

 Plus, we can send push notifications to our users, can serve them responses if the user network isn’t working properly (using caching or others we added earlier).